Jotai vs Recoil: Modern Atomic State Management for React

 documentationQuality

-Both libraries have excellent documentation, but recoil's documentation is more comprehensive and better organized.
+Both libraries have high-quality documentation, with recoil's documentation being more comprehensive and detailed.

 maintenanceStatus

-Both libraries are actively maintained, with recoil having a more frequent release cycle.
+Both libraries are actively maintained, with regular updates and bug fixes.

 Performance Comparison